 In today’s complex world, how is it possible to truly live as a yogi?
 Traditional yoga theory offers fresh, insightful solutions to today’s practical lifestyle concerns, ranging from environmentalism to personal health and wellness.
 Tuning into classic yoga philosophy and teachings can bring to light our greatest strengths while showing us how to maintain a healthy body and clear mind while attaining inner happiness.
 Drawing from his personal experiences of yoga and insight into ancient Sanskrit texts, Dr. Shankaranarayana Jois connects yogic philosophy to how we approach food, work, education, relationships, and other conscious lifestyle choices to support our deepest longings for happiness, peace, and balance.
 Practical and insightful,

 “A wealth of information and advice for practitioners wishing to go deeper into the lived study of Yoga.”—Mark Singleton, PhD, author of Yoga Body: The Origins of Modern Posture Practice and Gurus of Modern Yoga

 “This book is a treasury of timeless wisdom, presented in a profoundly generous and intimate way.”—Noelle Oxenhandler, contributing editor for Tricycle and coauthor, with Jack Kornfield, of The Buddha Is Still Teaching

-“Dr. Jois makes these teachings accessible and appealing.
-His interpretations and presentations are a welcomed resource for those interested in pursuing the yogic path”—Edwin Bryant, Professor of Hindu Religion and Philosophy, Rutgers University, and author of The Yoga Sūtras of Patai
+“Dr. Jois makes these teachings accessible and appealing.”—Edwin Bryant, Professor of Hindu Religion and Philosophy, Rutgers University, and author of The Yoga Sūtras of Patai